robertpeteuil/terraform-installer/README.md

 ./terraform-install.sh -a
 ```

-### Terraform's Official Installation Process

-- visit website download page
-- locate version for OS/CPU and download
-- find and extract binary from downloaded zip file
-- copy binary to a directory on the PATH

 ### System Requirements

 - System with Bash Shell (Linux, macOS, Windows Subsystem for Linux)
 - `unzip` - terraform downloads are in zip format
-- `wget` - used to retrieve metadata and download package
+- `curl` or `wget` - script will use either one to retrieve metadata and download

+Optional

+- `jq` - if installed, latest version parsed from hashicorp downloads
+  - Useful if latest github release differs from version on hashicorp downloads
+  - Avoids github api limit of 60 requests per hour (unauthenticated)

 ### Script Process Details

 - Determines Version to Download and Install
   - Uses Version specified by `-i VERSION` parameter (if specified)
   - Otherwise determines Latest Version
+    - If `jq` installed parse version from hashicorp downloads
-    - Uses GitHub API to retrieve latest version number
+    - Otherwise use GitHub API to retrieve latest version
 - Calculates Download URL based on Version, OS and CPU-Architecture
 - Verifies URL Validity before Downloading in Case:
   - VERSION incorrectly specified with `-i`